Alauddin Khalji's conquest of Ranthambore: Ratipala's defection to Alauddin

 The Hammira Mahakavya states that during the siege, Alauddin once offered to negotiate a peace treaty.
 As a result, Hammira sent his general Ratipala (or Ratanpal) to Alauddin's camp.
-Alauddin received Ratipala with great honour, and treated him good food and drinks.
+Alauddin received Ratipala with great honour, and treated him with good food and drinks.
 Alauddin then won Ratipala over to his side, by promising him the governorship of Ranthambore after Hammira's defeat.

 After returning to Ranthambore, Ratipala did not inform Hammira about what had actually transpired at the meeting.
 Instead, he told Hammira that Alauddin was willing to establish peace in return for marriage to Hammira's daughter.
 Later, he also turned another general named Ranamalla (or Ranmal) against Hammira.
 One evening, Ratipala and Ranamalla led their forces out of the fort, and joined Alauddin's army.